Yelp/pyleus/docs/source/index.rst

 Quick Start
 -----------

-First, you will need to download and extract Storm 0.9.2-incubating—the current release—from https://storm.apache.org/downloads.html.
+First, you will need to download and extract Storm 0.9.4 from https://storm.apache.org/downloads.html.

 Then create a config file ``~/.pyleus.conf`` so Pyleus can find the ``storm`` command:

 .. code-block:: ini

    [storm]
-   storm_cmd_path: /path/to/apache-storm-0.9.2-incubating/bin/storm
+   storm_cmd_path: /path/to/apache-storm-0.9.4/bin/storm

 Build an example topology: